SOME TECHY STUFF

 So the pod consists of the reinforced floor, two sides (one with a door in), the curved roof and the stepped shelves (sandwich of 0.9mm aluminium sheet and 4mm corex) for the "kitchen" at the rear of the pod.
 I think this makes it a "monococ" pod!

-The floor will actually be made 100mm thick and will contain 4 "wells" with lift off tops.
-These wells will house a battery pack, water tank and the eletronics and controler for the front hub motor wheel, and a clothes storage area.
+The floor contains 4 "wells" with lift off tops.
+These wells house an 11.2 KwHr battery pack, water tank and the eletronics and controlers for the motor wheels, and a clothes storage area.

-The mattress will sit on that floor.
-On the inside of the structural kitchen shelves there will be a little shelving and storage, some led strip lights, amd some power outlets both 13amp and usb, and hopefully I will be able to lie in bed with my tablet in front of me skyping away to my hearts content!
+The mattress sits on that floor.
+On the inside of the structural kitchen shelves there is a little shelving and storage, some led strip lights, and some power outlets both 13amp and usb, so, I am able to lie in bed with my tablet in front of me skyping away to my hearts content!

-The roof will house a pop up perspex vent with inbuilt electric fan for ventilation.
+The roof houses a pop up perspex vent with inbuilt electric fan for ventilation, and two solar panels.

 The outer skin of the roof and the kitchen door will be covered by solar panels linked to the battery bank in the floor compartment.

-Our target weight including battery, solar, etc etc is 100kg, which is going to be tough to achieve.
+Our target weight including battery, solar, etc etc is 210kg, which is going to be tough to achieve.

 The pod dimensions will be 2200mm long, 1250mm high (1450mm AFL including wheels) and 1050mm wide

-The initial pencil sketch designs were mine, but the real work at this stage is being done by my eldest son Ollie who has spent the last 8 years being a motorsport design engineer at the top levels of Endurance racing (Le Mans) and before that winning the GT1 world championships!
+The initial pencil sketch designs were mine, but the real work at this stage is being done by Clean Classics Ltd, founded recently by my eldest son Ollie who spent the last 10 years being a motorsport design engineer at the top levels of Endurance racing (Le Mans) and before that winning the GT1 world championships!